Entrepreneurship is not easy.

 So you may be wondering, where is the lesson in all of this.
 Honestly, there are quite a few.
 I have been following the reactions and I can relate to the various points of view.

 First things first, we need more Necole Kane’s in the world of entrepreneurship.
-Far too often, aspiring entrepreneurs are under the impression that they are going to create a business and the everything will be right in the world.
+Far too often, aspiring entrepreneurs are under the impression that they are going to create a business and that everything will be right in the world.
 Lies.
 Entrepreneurship is hard work.
 It is harder than any 9-5 you can compare it to.
 When you are an employee, your role is given to you.
 Along with your responsibilities, your boss’s expectations of you and your bi-weekly direct deposit.
 When you are an entrepreneur, you are the boss.
 And, unless you have an experienced business manager and coach – you are probably winging it while studying over at Google and/or YouTube universities.
 Necole’s video message reminded us that even when people are in the season of stardom, they can still be stuck, struggling and broken.

 Lesson 1: Know Your Game Plan.